Keith Earls: British & Irish Lions

 On 21 April 2009, Earls was selected as part of the 2009 British & Irish Lions tour to South Africa.
 He made his Lions debut on 30 May 2009, in a nervy, error-strewn performance against a South African Royal XV.
 A week later, against Currie Cup outfit the Free State Cheetahs, he put in a far improved showing, scoring an impressive try which ultimately proved crucial to the result, with the Lions coming through to win 26–24.
 On 23 June 2009, he scored a try from fullback in a tour match against the Emerging Springboks.
 On receiving the ball at the out half position and stepping past three rushing defenders, he touched down for the Lions' only try in a 13–13 draw.
 Earls also played against Western Province and Southern Kings in mid-week games, but he did not win any full Lions caps on the tour.

 Personal life

 Earls and his long-time partner, Edel McGee, married in Quilty, County Clare on 1 July 2016.
-They have three daughters, Ella-May, Laurie and Emie, together.
+Together they have three daughters, Ella-May, Laurie and Emie.
 Earls released his autobiography - Fight or Flight: My Life, My Choices - in October 2021.
 In the same month, during an appearance on The Late Late Show, Earls revealed he had been diagnosed with Bipolar II disorder eight years previously and opened up about his mental health struggles, with then-Munster head coach Johann van Graan, amongst others, heaping praise upon Earls for his honesty and bravery.
 The book was met with widespread praise, and won Sports Book of the Year at the Irish Book Awards.